Azdaroth/Azdaroth.github.io/source/_posts/2018-06-24-rails-and-conditional-validations-in-models.markdown

 ## Solution 3 - Add a virtual attribute to the model and validate it only for a specific context

-What is interesting in ActiveModel validations is that `on` option is not limited to `:create` or `:update` contexts - those are merely the ones that ActiveRecord sets by default depending on the persistence status of the model!
+What is interesting in ActiveModel validations is that `on` option is not limited to `:create` or `:update` contexts - those are merely the ones that ActiveRecord sets by default depending on the persistence status of the model.
 We can provide a custom context for both `valid?` and `save` methods:

 ``` rb
 user.valid?(:registration)